daeunni/daeunni/README.md

 ## 🧸 About me
-     💕 Hope to be AI researcher :D
+     💕 Hope to be an AI researcher :D

      💕 XAI / Multimodal / Autonomous driving